-Micro-credentials are digital records of a learner’s successful completion of educational activities that lead to professional skills and competencies that are not reflected on a transcript.
+Micro-credentials are digital documentation, as verified by an expert, that an earner has demonstrated a skill or competency that meets a specific workforce demand.
 In many cases, these digital records include archives (metadata) of the work that led to the award.
-While transcript-based records are restricted to the final results of for-credit classes and programs of study, micro-credentials can be granted for any kind of learning initiative.
+While transcript-based records are restricted to the results of for-credit classes and programs of study, micro-credentials can be granted for any kind of learning initiative.

 Souvenirs document participation.
 They are best suited to awards for engagement in extra-curricular activities, attendance at one or more events, or active membership in a KSU organization.
 Participation should be meaningful and value adding for the participant but reflection or a tangible submission from participants is not necessary.